julienlevasseur/Pantropy/README.md

 # Pantropy

-A human friendly webui to Hashicorp Terraform
+A human friendly webui to Hashicorp Terraform.

+Pantropy offer a Web interface to handling Terraform resources.
+Resources arguments are provided by an API.